The Orchards

 We've been working with Paul Kolling of Nana Mae's Organics since 2016.
 Currently we source organic pineapple quince from his, grown in orchards around Sebastopol.

-Witteman Farms is a small, family owned and operated organic apple orchard in the historic apple growing area of Sebastopol, California.
+Witteman Farms is a small, family-owned and -operated organic apple orchard in the historic apple growing area of Sebastopol, California.
 Situated on an east facing, sheltered ridge, and benefiting from full sun, reduced wind, and spectacular views across the Santa Rosa Plain to the Mayacamas Mountains on its eastern perimeter, the 550 tree orchard thrives on the Goldridge loam that exemplifies the fertile soil in the area.
 In business since 2011, Witteman Farms under the named Pearl Girl Orchard, prides itself on close attention to detail and unmatched quality in its fruit production.
-We sourced Pink Pearl and GoldRush apples from this site during the 2022 harvest and look forward to the future.
+We have sourced Pink Pearl and GoldRush apples from this site since 2022 harvest and look forward to the future.
 To learn more, click here.

 A 150-year-old certified organic dry-farmed orchard in the coastal hills outside Sebastopol, Vulture Hill is run by Chad Frick.
 He is well known for his apple wizardry and lichen knowledge, and grows a couple of hundred different apple varieties: from Gravenstein, Newtown Pippin, and Rhode Island Greening to Bramtot, Michelin, Wickson, Hewes, and Transcendent crab, and so, so many more.
 We use his apples in our blends as well as in many of our single-variety and methode traditionnelle ciders.
 Follow him on Instagram at @vulture_hill.
 We've been working with Vulture Hill since 2013.